Do you ever wonder what herbs, homeopathic medicines, and nutritional supplements do for your health?

-I liken the body to computer network system.
+I liken the body to a computer network system.
 Basically ‘hardware and software’.
 The software tells the hardware what to do.
 If the hardware is broken, i.e. modem then no matter if your software is working the modem won’t place the connection to the internet.
 Conversely, if the software is corrupted, i.e. missing a few bundle bits even if the hardware is intact, then it won’t get the message to connect to the internet either!

 Homotoxiocology: the Bridge between Homeopathy and Contemporary Medicine

 Hans-Heinrich Reckeweg, M.D. was a German internist and homeopath.
 He was a medical pioneer in seeing the healing process as a dynamic flux between health and disease.
 His observations can be summarized as follows; “the body is always attempting to fight/detoxify toxins, i.e. infections, heavy metals, cellular metabolic waste products and excrete these substances from the body.
 If the body failed in doing so, the end result would be disease.
 Furthermore, the manifestation of disease actually follows specific biologic processes that are characteristic of unique disruptions in the defense and detoxification processes involved”.
 Over the years he made thousands of observations of all major diseases known to modern medicine.
-To treat disease at its various levels of biologic dysfunction, Dr Reckeweg created unique combinations of single homeopathic remedies.
+To treat disease at its various levels of biological dysfunction, Dr. Reckeweg created unique combinations of single homeopathic remedies.
 In keeping with traditional homeopathic medicine, the action of these remedies further exemplified classic homeopathic philosophy in that; disease clears from deeper tissues to more superficial tissues, from the most recent symptoms to the earliest and from the top of the body to the feet.
-An example in conventional medicine might be that a person develops eczema is treated with medications to suppress the skin condition.
+An example in conventional medicine might be that a person who develops eczema is treated with medications to suppress the skin condition.
 Then later develops asthma.
 These are then treated with another set of medications and the patient later develops a duodenal ulcer.
 In contrast, if a patient is being treated homotoxicologically for asthma and develops eczema then this is seen as an improvement as the disease ‘moves’ out from deeper organs towards the skin.
-Dr. Reckeweg, used the term ‘regressive vicaration’ and “progressive vicaration” to imply disease regression in the former versus disease progression in the latter.
-Such regressive vicaration is supported with specific homeopathic medicine, nutritional and herbal supplements as the patient returns to health.
+Dr. Reckeweg used the term ‘regressive vicaration’ and “progressive vicaration” to imply disease regression in the former versus disease progression in the latter.
+Such regressive vicaration is supported with specific homeopathic medicine and nutritional and herbal supplements as the patient return to health.